- Limited Edition of 300 – 1550mm x 1120mm (the same size as the original)

 Lewis Brownlie (chief illustrator) initially used pencil to draft in all the streets and buildings and then began the process of inking the final illustration.
 This took two and a half years, more than double the time we originally estimated.

 Deborah Young (character illustrator and original artist of the first Melbourne Map) added further character to the drawing penning people, boats, cars, planes, the map monster and a few more quirky elements within the drawing.

 There is no doubt about it, Melbournians and her visitors love this city.
-We are so excited to have completed the project in June 2019 and able to share this illustration with the world to be treasured as an historic Melbourne momento.
+We are so excited to have completed the project and now able to share this illustration with the world to be treasured as an historic Melbourne momento.

 Funding the project….

 Back in 2017 we embarked on a crowdfunding campaign and were overwhelmed with the response and support.
 The pre-sales enabled us to continue with this privately funded project.
 This is the link to see the Pozible Crowdfunding Video.

 Plans are now afoot to produce The Melbourne Map Jigsaw Puzzle